A-Slimani/ufc-data-project/README.md

 ## Todo
 - Display the data with a visualisation tool e.g. Power BI
 - Fix so that dbt can run on airflow (currently cant)
 - Change the scraper to update existing record instead of skipping them
+    - Rewrite the scraper to use psycopg2

 ### Low Priority
 - Include other information for fighters (will need to scrape other websites)